 Caine Delacy is an accomplished freelance photographer and marine biologist based in Perth, Australia.
 Caine’s real passion is rock climbing — he divides his time equally between holding onto rocks himself and pointing a camera at others doing the same.

 This article originally appeared in the December/January 2012 issue of Adventure Cyclist magazine.
-Adventure Cycling members receive 9 issues of Adventure Cyclist each year and have full access to digital editions.
+Adventure Cycling members receive a subscription to Adventure Cyclist each year and have full access to digital editions.
 Join today!